mbakunas/Azure-HubSpoke/README.md

 ### Hub VNet

-The hub VNet could have the following subnets:
+The hub VNet has the following subnets:

 * GatewaySubnet for the ExpressRoute and VNet gateways
 * AzureFirewallSubnet for the Azure Firewall (optional)